 The Company has adopted a securities trading policy designed to maintain investor confidence in the integrity of the Company's internal controls and procedures and to provide guidance on avoiding any breach of the insider trading laws.

-C. Policies and procedures adopted to adequately identify and deal with conflicts of interest at board management and employee levels
+C. Policies and procedures adopted to adequately identify

 Conflicts of Interest and Related Party Transactions Policy